Pin (professional wrestling): Jackknife hold

 The hold is an Inverted Jacknife Pin that is used with a double pumphandle arm wringer.
-It is a pinning variation that is usually used after a iconoclasm.
+It is a pinning variation that is usually used after an iconoclasm.
 Zack Sabre Jr. uses it as his finisher.

 La magistral

 Also referred to as la casita or as bandito, this move's technical name is arm-wrench inside cradle pin, and it is performed with the opponent on their hands and knees.
 From this position, the attacking wrestler stands next to the opponent's hip, grabs one arm, and applies an armbar.
 The attacking wrestler then steps over the arm with their inside leg so that they facing away from the opponent.
 The attacking wrestler continues the turning motion and dives forward over the opponent, rolling onto their side.
 The barred arm acts as a lever, flipping the opponent over the attacker and onto their back.
 The attacker hooks one or both legs as the opponent goes over and holds for the pin.